 What forms must I attach to receive this credit?

-You must attach to your Schedule CR a complete copy of the tax return you filed with the another state.
+You must attach to your Schedule CR complete copies of the tax return(s) you filed with the other state(s).
 However, if the other state (typically a city or county) imposes an earnings tax and does not require you to file a tax return, you must attach a copy of your Form W-2, Wage and Tax Statement, showing taxes paid.